nicojourdain/misomip2/README.md

 ### Adapt to your own ocean configuration

 You can copy interpolate_to_common_grid_oce.py and adapt it to your model.
 You need to adapt at least section 0 (General information), section 1 (Files and variables) and section 2 (Global attributes of output netcdf).
-For section1, ou may need to create or modify a load\_oce\_mod\_xxxx.py function similar to the one existing for NEMO and MITgcm if your model is not covered yet.
+For section 1, you may need to create or modify a load\_oce\_mod\_xxxx.py function similar to the one existing for NEMO, MITgcm and ROMS if your model is not covered yet.
 If your model is already covered but variable names differ from what is understood by load\_oce\_mod\_xxxx.py, just add options for these variables in load\_oce\_mod\_xxxx.py and [make a pull request](https://opensource.com/article/19/7/create-pull-request-github) to upload it onto the official misomip2 repository (so that you keep this in case of updates).

 ### Performance of ocean interpolation